StephenBartos/midair2-server-watch/README.md

 can both create an embedded server list and send message updates when a pub server is filling up.

-It is based of of the [Official Midair 2 Server List](https://midair2.gg/servers), so any changes to this [API](https://api.midair2.gg/v1/server/public) will affect the bot.
+It is based off of the [Official Midair 2 Server List](https://midair2.gg/servers), so any changes to this [API](https://api.midair2.gg/v1/server/public) will affect the bot.

 # Features